Optimal reconstruction of general sparse stochastic block models: Introduction

 \subsection{Conditions}

 We discuss the main conditions we impose on the parameters of the stochastic block model and the motivations and intuition for doing so.

 First, we note that it is indeed necessary to impose conditions on the model in order for partial reconstruction to be theoretically possible.
 Consider, for example, an edge probability matrix $Q$ in which two rows $Q_i$ and $Q_j$ are equal.
-Then, from the view of the graph, the communities $i$ and $j$ are completely equivalent.
+Then, from the perspective of the graph, the behavior of communities $i$ and $j$ are completely identical.
 In this case, it will not be possible to distinguish vertices in community $i$ from those in community $j$, and there is a natural obstruction to the accurate reconstruction of labels.
 This example suggests a natural condition that is necessary to impose: that any two communities should be ``different enough" in distribution.
-Translated into the language of our parameters, we should have that any two rows of $Q$ be far enough apart in norm.
-Equivalently, any two rows of $P$ should be far enough apart in norm as well.
-This motivates the following. \begin{cond} There exists some $\delta > 0$ such that
+Translated into the language of our parameters, we should have that any two rows of $Q$ be sufficiently far apart.
+Equivalently, any two rows of $P$ should sufficiently far apart as well.
+This motivates the following condition, where sufficiently far apart is quantified in terms of $L^1$ distance. \begin{condition} There exists some $\delta > 0$ such that

-\end{cond} We note that this quantity $\delta$ will have to satisfy an inequality depending on some other parameters, such as the initial distribution $\pi$ and the constant $\xi$ defined below.
-However, this inequality will be flexible enough so as not to greatly restrict the class of matrices to which our results apply.
+\end{condition} We foreshadow here that this quantity $\delta$ will have to satisfy a technical inequality depending on some other parameters of the model, such as the initial distribution $\pi$ and the constant $\xi$ defined below.
+However, this inequality will be loose enough so as not to greatly restrict the class of matrices to which our results apply.
+Related to this condition, we introduce a notion of distinguishability for the communities that will play a key role in our main theorem. \begin{definition} We say that the communities can be \textit{$\delta$-distinguished} by a set of vectors $\{v_k\}$ if for every $i$ and $j$, there exists a $k$ such that $\abs{v_k(i) - v_k(j)} > \delta$. \end{definition} It turns out that the above condition implies that the communities can be $\delta$-distinguished by the set of all eigenvectors, see Lemma \ref{lemma: conditions}.